openintegrationhub/Data-and-Domain-Models/README.md

 ## Introduction

 The Open Integration Hub enables data synchronization across a variety of applications.
 This requires unified data structures — the master data models of the Open Integration Hub.
 Currently, there are models for the domains addresses and products.
-In addition, more are to be developed in the very near future, for example, the master data models for collaboration and documents.
-Therefore, we need you to help us grow as a community!
+Furthermore, two more models for the domains collaboration and documents will follow soon.
+More models are to be developed in the very near future.
+To elaborate further models and to make the open integration hub even better - we need you!
+So join us and help us grow as an open source community!
 <br><br>

 ## Content